nickerso/cellml-spec-sphinx-test/source/map-components-element-item.rst

    The value of the component\_1 attribute MUST be a valid CellML identifier.
-The value of this attribute MUST be equal to the name attribute on a component or import component element in the CellML Infoset.
+The value of this attribute MUST be equal to the name attribute on a component or import component element in the CellML infoset.

 2. Each map\_components element MUST contain a component\_2 attribute
    in the empty namespace.
    The value of the component\_2 attribute MUST be a valid CellML identifier.
-The value of this attribute MUST be equal to the name attribute on a component or import component element in the CellML Infoset.
+The value of this attribute MUST be equal to the name attribute on a component or import component element in the CellML infoset.
 It MUST NOT be equal to the value of the component\_1 attribute.